Last Updated on July 5, 2026 by Daniel Globe

 Ticket pricing

 Passenger tickets are still the main source of revenue.
-Airlines sell different cabins and fare types, and they change prices based on demand.
+Airlines sell different cabins and fare types, and they adjust prices constantly based on demand, timing, and competition.

 Add-ons and fees

-Many airlines also earn money from optional extras such as checked bags, seat selection, onboard sales, and loyalty-related income.
+Many airlines also earn money from optional extras such as checked bags, seat selection, onboard sales, and loyalty-program income.
+These ancillary revenues are growing faster than ticket revenue industry-wide.

 Cargo